Flowexam.com teacher explaining possessives and demonstratives in English on a blackboard with examples for TOEIC® preparation

 • "I prefer those to the previous models."

-Frequent Errors and How to Avoid Them
+Common Errors and How to Avoid Them

-Table of Classic Errors:
+Chart of Classic Errors:

-The "its" vs. "it's" Trap in Detail
+The "its" vs "it’s" Trap in Detail

 • it’s = contraction of "it is" or "it has"

-Quick test: try replacing it with "it is."
-If the sentence makes sense, use "it's."
-Otherwise, use "its."
+Quick test: try replacing it with "it is".
+If the sentence makes sense, use "it’s".
+Otherwise, use "its".

 Complex Agreements: Demonstratives + Complements